EFX Allocations and Orientations on Bipartite Multi-graphs: A Complete Picture: Introduction

 \subsection{Further Related Work}

 For the notion of $\efx$, \cite{plaut2020almost} proved its existence for two agents with monotone valuations.
-For three agents, a series of works proved the existence of $\efx$ allocations when agents have additive valuations (\cite{chaudhury2020efx}), \emph{nice-cancelable} valuations (\cite{berger2021almost}), and finally when two agents have monotone valuations and one has an \emph{$\mms$-feasible} valuation (\cite{AkramiACGMM23}). $\efx$ allocations exist when agents have identical (\cite{plaut2020almost}), binary (\cite{halpern2020fair}), or bi-valued (\cite{amanatidis2021maximum}) valuations.
+For three agents, a series of works proved the existence of $\efx$ allocations when agents have additive valuations (\cite{chaudhury2020efx}), \emph{nice-cancelable} valuations (\cite{berger2021almost}), and finally when two agents have monotone valuations and one has an \emph{$\mms$-feasible} valuation (\cite{akrami2025efx}). $\efx$ allocations exist when agents have identical (\cite{plaut2020almost}), binary (\cite{halpern2020fair}), or bi-valued (\cite{amanatidis2021maximum}) valuations.
 The study of several approximations (\cite{chaudhury2021little,amanatidis2020multiple,chan2019maximin,farhadi2021almost}) and relaxations (\cite{ef2x,amanatidis2021maximum,aram22,berger2021almost,Caragiannis2023,caragiannis2019envy,chasmjahan23,mahara2021extension}) of $\efx$ have become an important line of research in discrete fair division.

 Another relaxation of envy-freeness proposed in discrete fair division literature is that of {\em envy-freeness up to some item} ($\ef$1), introduced by \cite{budish2011combinatorial}.
 It requires that each agent prefers her own bundle to the bundle of any other agent after removing some item from the latter. $\ef$1 allocations always exist and can be computed efficiently (\cite{lipton2004approximately}). \emph{Epistemic} $\efx$ is another relaxation of $\efx$ that was recently introduced by \cite{Caragiannis2023}, where they showed its existence and polynomial-time tractability for additive valuations.
+A recent work \cite{akrami2025epistemic} then established the existence of epistemic $\efx$ allocations for monotone valuations.

 Following the work of \cite{christodoulou2023fair}, recent works have started to focus on $\efx$ and $\ef1$ orientations and allocations on graph setting. \cite{landscape24} studies the mixed manna setting with both goods and chores and proves that determining the existence of $\efx$ orientations on simple graphs for agents with additive valuations is $\np$-complete and provides certain special cases like trees, stars, and paths where it is tractable. \cite{zeng2024structure} relates the existence of $\efx$ orientations and the chromatic number of the graph.
 Recently, \cite{deligkas2024ef1} showed that $\ef1$ orientations always exist for monotone valuations and can be computed in pseudo-polynomial time.